sreelakshmi-vijay/MODELARIUM-Experiment-Tracker/README.md

 This project is currently intended for local development and internal/self-hosted usage.
 Authentication and production hardening are not yet implemented.

-Experiment Tracker provides a structured way to manage the lifecycle of ML experiments — from defining models and setups to logging run metrics, outputs, and observability data.
+Modelarium provides a structured way to manage the lifecycle of ML experiments — from defining models and setups to logging run metrics, outputs, and observability data.
 It's designed for local or team-hosted deployments where you want full ownership of your experiment metadata.

 **Core concepts:**